Frequently Asked Questions

 A: The Christadelphian Introduction Service is for

-unmarried Christadelphian brethren (brothers and sisters in Christ) who
+unmarried Christadelphian brethren (brothers and sisters in Christ who are not currently married) who

 are seeking helpmates "in the Lord."
 The goal of the service is to help